Gaurav215Rawat/Multi-Vendor-Order-Management-System/README.md

 ## 📁 Project Structure
 Vendor_Backend/
-├── controllers/
+├── docs/
 ├── middleware/
 ├── models/
 ├── routes/
-├── utils/
 ├── .env
 ├── package.json
-└── server.js
+└── index.js

-You can use Postman or similar tools to test these endpoints:
+You can use Postman tools to test these endpoints:
+And
+or swagger - Run command nodemon index.js and in you Browser enter URl -: http://localhost:5000/api-docs/

 Login: POST /api/auth/login and signup  -
 role-: